 The Academic Network Conference brings academics and investors together to discuss the latest development in responsible investment research and how they can be applied in practice.
 To find out more about the conference and to register, click here.

-The Academic Network will be offering a suite of partnership packages.
-Each partnership offers organisations the opportunity to showcase commitment and associate themselves with expertise and research in responsible investment whilst gaining exposure to peers and thought leaders through branding, hosting networking engagements, supporting prizes and bursaries.
-For more details, please contact the Partnerships team at email@example.com.
+The PRI is offering a suite of exciting partnership packages for the Academic Network Conference 2019, offering organisations the opportunity to gain exposure to peers and thought leaders through branding, hosting networking engagements, supporting prizes and bursaries.
+For more details, please download the brochure or contact us.

 High quality research can inform practice and give a better understanding of ESG risks, opportunities and impacts, thereby increasing the effectiveness of investment practices.
 However, as navigating academic research can be a challenge for investors, the PRI Academic Network Advisory Committee has curated a selection of rigorous and high-quality academic studies.

 How investors can pursue a just transition for workers and communities as the world’s economy responds to climate change.

 Institutional investors are increasingly realising that income inequality – the gap in income and wealth between the very affluent and the rest of society – has become one of the most noteworthy socio-economic issues of our time.

 There is growing evidence that engagement by investors with companies on ESG issues can create shareholder value.

 Investors want to know their portfolio companies are paying taxes in line with their business activities, as aggressive tax planning costs governments billions of dollars of revenue, and creates market distortions in both developed and developing countries.